 7. Consider using the easy, free Email Me Form.com, or one of the other free contact forms places.
 There are also ones that you can pay for, if you so choose.
 Use caution in deciding which emails to open, whom you reply to and what information you give to them.

 8. Changing your email passwords from time to time on your computer and smartphone is also very smart.
 Choose passwords that are not obvious, and do not contain personal information.
 Use upper and lower case letters and numbers.
 Don’t use the same password for multiple accounts.

 9. If you do not already have one, purchase a reputable security system asap that includes real-time scanning plus a firewall that protects your email accounts.
 Your smartphone also needs a security system, because it is connected to your email account that you access via your computer.
 Many companies offer coverage for all of your devices for one price.
 Sometimes these features are not included with free trial versions.

-10. Purchase an external hard drive to save your computer files in case of a future crash.
+10. Purchase an external hard drive or cloud storage to save your computer files in case of a future crash.